 where we have assumed the same relationship between the jet half-opening angle, $\theta_j$, and axis ratio of the shocked shell, $A_s$, as discussed in Section \ref{sec:Lobe Expansion Models}.

 Following \citet{Turner+2015}, and later work by \citet{Turner+2020a} and \citet{Turner+2023}, the adiabatic expansion of each angular volume element is related to the pressure imparted on that element at the surface, $p_s(\theta)$, its volume $\delta V_s(\theta)$, and the fraction of the input jet power associated with that element, $Q \delta\lambda(\theta)$.
 The function $\delta\lambda(\theta)$ is defined in Equation 20 of \citet{Turner+2023}.
-The first law of thermodynamics in Equation \ref{gov2} gives
+The first law of thermodynamics in Equation \eqref{gov2} gives:

-Away from the contact surface, the pressure in the lobe is calculated as the spatial average of the surface pressures $p_s(\theta)$.
+{Away} from the contact surface, the pressure in the lobe is calculated as the spatial average of the surface pressures $p_s(\theta)$.

-\citet{Turner+2015} use a similar expression for the pressure at the contact surface to Equation \ref{shockpress}, but additionally consider: (1) the orientation of the expanding surface as it impacts the ambient medium; and (2) terms describing evolution in the transonic and subsonic expansion regimes.
-That is, for expansion in the supersonic and transonic phases, we have
+\citet{Turner+2015} used a similar expression for the pressure at the contact surface to Equation \eqref{shockpress}, but additionally considered: (1) the orientation of the expanding surface as it impacts the ambient medium and (2) terms describing evolution in the transonic and subsonic expansion regimes.
+That is, for expansion in the supersonic and transonic phases, we have:

-where $\zeta_s(\theta)$ is a further geometric factor defined in Equation 13 of \citet{Turner+2023}.
+where $\zeta_s(\theta)$ is a further geometric factor defined in Equation (13) of \citet{Turner+2023}.
 The radial temperature profile of the ambient medium is defined by \citet{Turner+2015} as $T = (\bar{m}/k_b) l r^{-\varsigma}$ for Boltzmann constant $k_B$, and average particle mass $\bar{m} \sim 0.6 m_p$ (where $m_p$ is the proton mass).
-Below, we present their results assuming an isothermal medium for consistency with other authors, i.e. adopt $\varsigma = 0$.
-The pressure in the subsonic regime is equal to the ambient pressure \citep[see Equation 4 of][]{Turner+2015}.
+Below, we present their results assuming an isothermal medium for consistency with other authors, i.e., adopting $\varsigma = 0$.
+The pressure in the subsonic regime is equal to the ambient pressure (see Equation (4) of \citep{Turner+2015}).

-The second-order non-linear differential equation that results from substituting Equations \ref{vol2} and \ref{shockjump2} into the Equation \ref{gov3} cannot in general be solved to yield an analytic solution. \citet{Turner+2015} instead rewrite the resulting equation as a system of two coupled first-order ordinary differential equations.
-These differential equations describe the velocity and acceleration at the contact surface of a given volume element $\delta V_s(\theta)$,
+\textls[5]{The second-order non-linear differential equation that results from substituting \mbox{Equations \eqref{vol2} and \eqref{shockjump2}} into Equation \eqref{gov3} cannot in general be solved to yield an analytic solution. \citet{Turner+2015}, instead, rewrote the resulting equation as a system of two coupled first-order ordinary differential equations.
+These differential equations describe the velocity and acceleration at the contact surface of a given volume element $\delta V_s(\theta)$:}